Needlefishes: Family Belonidae

 Bait and Tackle: Very difficult to hook.
 Usually landed when either using a live (small) smelt under a float or on lures like Krocodiles or Kastmasters.
 The same bobber/float rig baited with a strip of mackerel or squid will also sometimes attract them.
 They are often hooked on bait rigs like Sabikis but will often jump and roll on the leader resulting in an impossibly tangled up and generally no longer usable bait rig.

-Food Value: Good, mild-flavored meat.
+Food Value: Good, mild-flavored meat that is somewhat small flaked and soft in texture.
 The light blue or green colored flesh will turn white upon cooking.
+The fat content is low.
+Can be cooked with almost any method.

 Comments: A good fighting little fish that will often jump when hooked.
 Often mistaken for barracuda when seen from a pier.